Lesson 5: Creating a Table Report

 - Select Insert > Web Controls > Drop-down List to insert a web control into the panel.

 - Right-click the web control and select Display Type from the shortcut menu.

-- In the Display Type dialog, select in the Value column and then select in it to display the Insert Fields dialog.
+- In the Display Type dialog box, select in the Value column and then select in it to display the Insert Fields dialog box.

 - Select Customers_Territory in the Customers table in the DBField List box and select the Insert button to add it as value of the drop-down list.

 - In the Web Behaviors box, select Data Change from the drop-down list in the Events column, then select in the Actions column.